RunestoneInteractive/InstructorGuide/_sources/Directives/codelensPython.rst

 Codelens with Questions
 ========================

-You can embed questions in a Python codelens so that the leaner is asked a question before a particular line executes.
+You can embed questions in a Python codelens so that the learner is asked a question before a particular line executes.

 .. codelens:: codelens_question_line
     :question: After the line with the red arrow is executed, which will be next?